 Pumpkin puree is a snap to make with a slow cooker.
 Just cook, mix, and store in the refrigerator or freezer.* Use this method for pumpkins and other winter squash varieties.

-- 3 to 4 small to medium pumpkins (the pie variety, not the big jack-o-lanterns)
+You will need 3 to 4 small to medium pumpkins (the pie variety, not the big jack-o-lanterns)

 Arrange the pumpkin pieces in your slow cooker.
 I used a 6-quart slow cooker for 3 pumpkins.

 Cover and cook on LOW for about 5 hours, or until the pumpkin pulp is quite soft.
 This might vary from one slow cooker to the next.
-Mine were done in 5 hours.

 Let the pumpkin cool in the slow cooker.